randyrossi/vicii-kawari/FORKING.md

    A real VICII chip cannot write to memory since it can't set the WR line LOW.
 VIC-II Kawari, however, can set WR LOW so this is theoretically possible.
 Using idle cycles to execute instructions and write to DRAM (limited to 16k bank) should be possible.

 9. Create a GEOS driver for the new hires mode

+10. Use the upper 1Mb of flash space as a drive

+  The flash chip's upper 1Mb of space is unused and can be written to/read from in 16k blocks by the 6510 (provided the SPI functions are not locked).
+It might be possible to turn that space into a drive and use a custom loader.

+11. Repurpose the NTSC/PAL switch into a reset

+  After the device has booted, the physical NTSC/PAL has no use.
+It could be used to reset the 6510 since Kawari can drive the RESET line low.